 Fixed Parlay Odds in Football & Basketball vs. Money Line Parlays

-As one of the best sports handicapping services around, we don’t like to recommend parlays to visitors because their is a very high hold percentage for the house.
+As one of the best sports handicapping services around, we don’t like to recommend parlays that often to visitors because there is a very high hold percentage for the house.
 However, we know that most people get roped into making these wagers since there is such a big payoff.
-For instance, I’ve seen someone who won over $50,000 on a $50 10-team parlay during the baseball season, or the $5 12-team parlay that turns into almost $6,500, or even a $10 12-team parlay that paid off a whopping $21,000.
+For instance, I’ve seen someone who won over $50,000 on a $50 10-teamer during the baseball season, or the $5 12-teamer that turns into almost $6,500, or even a $10 12-teamer that paid off a whopping $21,000.

-If you think that you want to take on some added risk in order get the bigger payoff, then at least read up on how the fixed odds work math-wise.
-For the most part, parlays on football and basketball involve the standard -110 lines, so instead of having to calculate the odds on each parlay, there are fixed payoffs for each parlay bet.
+If you are going to take on some added risk in order get the bigger payoff, at least read up on how the fixed odds work.
+For the most part, parlays on football and basketball involve the standard -110 lines.
+Instead of having to calculate the odds, there are fixed payoffs for each bet.
 Let’s look at an example.
-The line will be Arizona -3.5 against New York with a total of 36, so you will have four different combos to choose from:
+The line will be Arizona -3.5 against New York with a total of 36.
+As you can see, there are four different combinations to choose from:

 |# of Teams||Actual Odds||Las Vegas Payout||House Edge|